Support Basis: Fast Attention Beyond Bounded Entries: INTRODUCTION

-\paragraph{Contribution 1---An accurate, efficient, and implementable algorithm.} In this paper, we provide a positive answer to this question.
+\paragraph{Contribution 1---An Accurate, Efficient, and Implementable Algorithm} We provide a positive answer to this question.
 Our “practical assumption” stems from the fact that the entries of the query, key, and value matrices resemble a sub-Gaussian distribution (Figure~\ref{fig:entry_distribution}).
-These entries typically cluster near the mean, and the number of extreme entries—those whose absolute values exceed $o\paren{\sqrt{\log n}}$—is small.
-After the first few iterations, the entries of $Q$ and $K$ become tightly concentrated with light tails (see figures in Appendix~\ref{sec:distribution} for empirical support, where we exemplify the sub-Gaussianity on transformer architectures such as TinyLlama-1.1B \cite{zzwl24}, LLaDA-8B-Base \cite{nie2025large}, OPT-1.3B \cite{zrg+22}, and Phi-2 \cite{jba23} across multiple layers).
+These entries cluster near the mean, and the number of extreme entries—those whose absolute values exceed $o\paren{\sqrt{\log n}}$—is small (see figures in Appendix~\ref{sec:distribution} for more details beyond Figure~\ref{fig:entry_distribution}: we provide empirical evidence of sub-Gaussian-like behavior in widely used modern Transformer architectures, such as TinyLlama-1.1B \citep{zzwl24}, LLaDA-8B-Base \citep{nie2025large}, OPT-1.3B \citep{zrg+22}, and Phi-2 \citep{jba23}, across \emph{multiple} layers).